kyranet/canvas-constructor/guides/Profile Card/ProfileCard.md

 # Profile Card

-> **NOTE:** _This tutorial was originally written for [An Idiot's Guide][AnIdiotsGuide], as it is using [GuideBot][GuideBot] as a base.
-Future tutorials will have no bias towards any Discord bot libraries, the only reason it was not rewritten with no Discord library in mind, is due to how far the tutorial progressed._
+> **NOTE:** _This tutorial was originally written for [An Idiot's Guide][anidiotsguide], as it is using
+> [GuideBot][guidebot] as a base.
+Future tutorials will have no bias towards any Discord bot libraries, the only reason
+> it was not rewritten with no Discord library in mind, is due to how far the tutorial progressed._

-This tutorial follows uses Evie's [Enmap-Based Points System][EnmapBasedPointsSystem] for `discord.js`, so if you already have a score / currency system in your Discord bot, you will need to pass those details when you get to populating the image with text.
+This tutorial follows uses Evie's [Enmap-Based Points System][enmapbasedpointssystem] for `discord.js`, so if you already have a score / currency system in your Discord bot, you will need to pass those details when you get to populating the image with text.